 Field Operations Bureau

-The Field Operations Bureau, under command of Acting Deputy Chief Jose Gonzalez, is the largest and most visible component of the Santa Ana Police Department.
-The Field Operations Bureau is comprised of the Patrol, Traffic and the Community Engagement Team and a number of specialized units who serve the community as first responders to a myriad of field incidents.
-The men and women assigned to the Field Operations Bureau take pride in serving our residents, businesses and visitors through a Community Oriented Policing philosophy using the Department’s Mission, Vision and Values as guiding principles.
+The Field Operations Bureau, led by Deputy Chief Roland Andrade, is the largest and most prominent division of the Santa Ana Police Department.
+It includes Patrol, Traffic, the Community Engagement Team, and several specialized units that respond to a wide variety of field incidents.
+The dedicated men and women of the Bureau take pride in serving residents, businesses, and visitors through a Community-Oriented Policing philosophy guided by the Department’s Mission, Vision, and Values.

 Bureau Command Staff